PeterEB/coap-node/README.md

 <a name="Resource_executable"></a>
 ### Initialize Resource with exec method

 Finally, an executable Resource.
 Executable Resource allows Server to remotely call a procedure on the Device.
 You can define some procedure calls of you need in executable Resource.
 In this plan, the signature of `write` method is `function (..., cb)`, the number of arguments depends on your own definition.
-The `cb(status, data)` is a callback function that you should call, where `status` is respond code to the requests from the Server.
-If procedure operation successfully, you should be given `status` 'null' or '2.04'(Changed); If any error occurs in procedure, you can given `status` '4.00'(Bad Request) or your own definition.
+The `cb(status, data)` is a callback function that you should call, where `status` is the respond code to the requests from the Server.
+If the procedure operates successfully, you should give `status` 'null' or '2.04'(Changed).
+If any error occurs during the procedure, you should give `status` '4.00'(Bad Request) or your own definition.
 Here is an exmaple:

 ```js
 function blinkLed (led, time) {